bmanders716/bmanders716.github.io/cookbook.md

 Wine Jelly.

-_Ingredients_--1†oz. packet of either Nelson's or Swinbourne's gelatine.
+_Ingredients_--1‡Ø∫. packet of either Nelson's or Swinbourne's gelatine.
                1 pint of water.
-               Ω pint of sherry.
+               Ì†∞int of sherry.
-               º to Ω†lb. of lump sugar, according to taste.
+               Ï†¥o Ì†¨b. of lump sugar, according to taste.
                The juice of two lemons.
                The rind of one.
                The whites and shells of 2 large eggs.